opf/openproject/docs/user-guide/projects/README.md

 **Note**: the File storages options only apply if the template project had  [OneDrive/SharePoint](../../system-admin-guide/integrations/one-drive) with automatically managed folders activated.

-If you select the **File Storages: Project folders** option, both the storage and the storage folders are copied into the new project.
+If you select the **File Storages: Project folders** option, both the storage and the storage folders are copied into the new project if automatically managed project folders were selected for the original file storage.
+For storages with manually managed project folders setup the copied storage will be referencing the same folder as the original project.

 If you de-select the **File Storages: Project folders** option, the storage is copied, but no specific folder is set up.